 Multi-day tours will allow you to see the best of Iceland in a limited amount of time.
 Go glacier hiking and ice caving in one day and visit a waterfall and black sand beach on the other - the multi-day tours offer a plethora of attractions.

 Iceland is one of the few places on Earth where you can see glaciers.
-Of all the ways to experience glaciers, glacier hiking is the most popular of them.
+And the most popular way of exploring them is by going on a glacier hike.
 Join us on the glacier hiking tours, where the certified glacier guide will walk you safely through the glacial landscape and share the history of the glacier in Iceland.

 Winter is an excellent time to visit Iceland.
 Even though summer is considered to be a high season for tourism in Iceland, visiting it during the winter unlocks many new opportunities, such as visiting mesmerizing ice caves or seeing the Northern Lights.
 So don't be spooked by the cold, dress warm, and plan your winter trip to Iceland!

 Iceland in winter is relatively cheaper compared to summer as it experiences lower tourist crowds.
 So, even though Iceland is an expensive country, your trip doesn't have to be.
 Check out our blog post on traveling to Iceland on a budget to learn even more money-saving tips!